-The Evolution and Behavior Track is interdisciplinary within the Psychology Department's Adult Division This emphasis is aimed at producing the next generation of evolution-minded researchers in the field of psychology.
+The Evolution, Cognition, and Behavior (ECB) Track is an interdisciplinary program within the Psychology Department's Adult Division This track is aimed at producing the next generation of evolution-minded researchers in the field of psychology.
 Faculty and graduate students working in this area are focused on discovering the evolved structure of the human mind.
+All students in this track must also fulfill the Psychology Department's requirements for the Concentration in Quantitative Psychology.

-Summary of Requirements Completed: Evolution and Behavior Track
+Summary of Requirements Completed: Evolution, Cognition, and Behavior Track